Hopkinsville Woman Reports Gun Stolen - NewsBreak

 WSMV

-CROFTON, Tenn.
-(WSMV) - Police arrested a teenager who stole two vehicles near Crofton following a brief vehicle pursuit on Monday.
+CROFTON, Ky.
+(WSMV) - Deputies arrested a teenager who stole two vehicles near Crofton following a brief vehicle pursuit on Monday.
 One of the vehicles was recovered by police a short time after it was reported stolen, according to the Christian County Sheriff’s Office.
 The vehicle was found abandoned,...

 clarksvilletoday.com